 I’m based in Armenia, should I attend the field visits and receptions?

 We very much encourage participants from Armenia to attend all of the Summit events from October 20-23, from the welcome reception to the field visits and the dinner reception.
 These events will offer a chance to share information and network with others in attendance, and the field visits to Dilijan and Margahovit provide information about our forests to set the stage for the Summit proceedings at AUA on the following days.

 What is the language of the Summit, English or Armenian?

 The language of the Summit is English and Armenian with simultaneous translation available during the panel discussions at AUA.

 Will there be a livestream of the Summit proceedings?

 The Summit will be video recorded and posted on the web.
-The Summit will not be livestreamed.
+The Keynote by Anthony Davis will be livestreamed.